An Interview with Dr. Jeff Brooks, the CEO and Inventor of the Spatz Balloon

 Q: What’s the typical profile of a patient that would succeed with a balloon treatment?

 A: Patients that repeatedly fail diet and exercise plans.
 Patients with BMI over 27 are eligible for an intragastric balloons treatment.
-Some countries like Canada and the US require candidates over 30 BMI.
+Some countries like US require candidates over 30 BMI.

 There are patients that are better candidates for bariatric surgery.
 Their BMI is typically well over 40.
 In my personal experience it requires significant motivation for those individuals to change their eating habits.